tufts-embeddedsystems/Team_D_ESP32C3_G-NIMO-005/README.md

 # Team_D_ESP32C3_G-NIMO-005

 ## Issues
 Current Status: One node has been deployed, outside the SEC.
-It's temperature reading is high, but is updated to the dashboard: http://en1-pi.eecs.tufts.edu/ at NODE1 for apper-dingos" Pictures of it installed on 5/13/22 are in the deployedNodeImages folder.
+It's temperature reading is high, but is updated to the dashboard (http://en1-pi.eecs.tufts.edu/) at NODE1 for "dapper-dingos" (Direct Link: http://en1-pi.eecs.tufts.edu/node/dapper-dingos/NODE1).
+Pictures of it installed on 5/13/22 are in the deployedNodeImages folder.

 ## Issues
 - Uploading issue with bootloader [timed-out-waiting-for-packet-header]